-- i) Brick - ii) Stone natural, limestone or granite - iii) Split faced block - iv) Fiber cement siding, or - v) Treated wood (beaded board or clapboard design only) - e) Outside Walls. - i) The total area of glass, windows, and any similar transparent areas for any side of a commercial structure shall not exceed twenty percent (20%) of the surface area for such side of the building, and must be positioned uniformly along the face of the structure.
-This percentage may be increased if it needs to meet the state fire code. - ii) Each exterior wall of a building viewable from any public or private right-ofway shall incorporate architectural design features to create a visual break at least every one hundred feet (100') along the exterior wall in order to avoid a box like appearance.
-All plans for exterior walls shall be approved by the Board of Commissioners as part of the site plan approval process. - f) Roof Forms. - Roof forms shall be similar to those used on historic structures.
-The dominant shape shall be gabled or hipped.
-The minimum pitch shall be five over twelve (5/12).
-Gable ends shall face the street.
-Mansard roofs are prohibited. - ii) All roof top mounted equipment shall be fully screened from view and the method of screening shall be integrated into the overall building design, for example within or behind pitched roofs.
-Hipped or gabled roofs with a mechanical element will not be considered mansard roofs when the roof appears to be a true hipped or gabled roof design. - g) Driveway Limitations. - Two driveways entering the same street from a single lot shall only be permitted if the minimum distance between the closest edges of the driveways equals to or exceeds one hundred feet (100'). - ii) In no case shall the total width of all driveways exceed fifty percent (50%) of the total property frontage. - iii) No driveway shall be located within ten feet (10') of an adjacent property except in the case of a shared driveway utilized by two or more lots. - iv) No driveway shall be located within a hundred feet (100') of an intersection except in cases where no other access to a public street is available. - h) Parking.
+- i) The total area of glass, windows, and/or any similar transparent areas for any side of a commercial structure shall not exceed thirty-five (35%) of the surface area for such side of the building and must be positioned uniformly along the face of the structure.
+This percentage may be increased if it needs to meet the state fire code. - ii) Each exterior wall of a building viewable from any public or private right-of-way shall incorporate architectural design features to create a visual break at least every one hundred feet (100') along the exterior wall in order to avoid a box like appearance.
+All plans for exterior walls shall be approved by the Board of Commissioners as part of the site plan approval process. - g) Roof Forms. - Roof forms shall be similar to those used on historic structures.
+The dominant shape shall be gabled, hipped or parapet.
+If pitched the minimum pitch shall be five over twelve (5/12).
+Gable ends shall face the street. - h) All roof top mounted equipment shall be fully screened from view and the method of screening shall be integrated into the overall building design, for example within or behind pitched roofs.
+Hipped or gabled roofs with a mechanical element will not be considered mansard roofs when the roof appears to be a true hipped or gabled roof design.

+- i) Driveway Limitations. - Two driveways entering the same street from a single lot shall only be permitted if the minimum distance between the closest edges of the driveways equals to or exceeds one hundred feet (100'). - ii) In no case shall the total width of all driveways exceed fifty percent (50%) of the total property frontage. - No driveway shall be located within ten feet (10') of an adjacent property except in the case of a shared driveway utilized by two or more lots. - iv) No driveway shall be located within a hundred feet (100') of an intersection except in cases where no other access to a public street is available. - j) Parking.